w1ndro1d/BookHub/README.md

 By default, all registered users are Members.
 To promote one to Admin, run this SQL:

 UPDATE Members SET IsAdmin = 1 WHERE Email = 'admin@example.com';
-Use that login to access:

-/AdminBooks — manage books, inventory, discounts

-/AdminAnnouncements — (coming soon)

 In the appsettings.json, also update this SMTP key to your own gmail email and app password.
 This will be used to send email confirmation to registered user's inbox.